Viewing data sets

 The settings window is accessible from either the application menu or the application toolbar.The Project section can be used to alter general project properties:

-- Project metadata, including name, description and localization, can be updated.
+- Project meta data, including name, description and localization.

-- Snapshot settings control the space-time trade-off during de-identification.
-Larger snapshot values will typically reduce execution time but increase memory consumption.
+- Snapshot settings control the space-time trade-off during data anonymization.
+Larger (relative) snapshot sizes will typically reduce execution time but increase memory consumption.

 - Optimization parameters include the total number of iterations, iterations per try and the required accuracy.